dosyago/floppsy/README.md

  - Because it has good properties ( independence of bits as demonstrated by passing PractRand ), and can be parameterized, we hypothesize that it is universal, possibly even strongly universal.
  - Tiny: Yep, it's memorizable and only a few lines of code

- # Tifuhash limitations and opportunities for improvement
+ ## Tifuhash limitations and opportunities for improvement

   - current implementations are very slow compared to existing hash functions, even tho the code is simple
     - this can probably be improved in optimized implementations, but floating point sets a hard limit on how fast tifuhash can be
   - uses floating point extensively, so hashes can differ depending on implementation and architecture
     - this may be able to be improved using techniques developed to allow other floating point dependent calculations to be reproducible across languages and architectures

- # Parameterization
+ # Parameterization and Universality

- No API for parameterization as yet, but that will come.
+ Universal hash algorithms define a family of hash algorithms.
+Tifuhash is designed to be universal, and while not API for parameterizing the algorithm is available yet, that will come.
+I think we can probably use the "seed" construction, used by SMHasher, to setup the intial state, as one way to explore parameterization.
+Accepting seeds into the initial state is already implemented in the C++ reference code.

  Also no built in method for generating real entropy in order to form parameters to universal hash parameterization, but that will probably come, or use code I developed for `dosycrypt`

  # Links